FireStack-Lab/Laksa-docs/docs/guide/QuickTutorial.md

 ::: warning
 The `accounts` array will be upgraded to `Immutable` in the future vesion.

 By then, you will only have to modify it using builtin functions.

 Or else it will throw some error and terminate the process
 :::

-Supposed you have createed an Account from above code.
+Supposed you have created an Account from above code.
 That new account is added to `accounts` , you can easily check it with:

 ```javascript
 ...